 2.2 Install the Easy Smart Configuration Utility

 If an earlier version of the utility is present on your computer, please install this version to replace the older version.

-Insert the provided resource CD that came with your switch into your computer that you want to use to manage your switches.
+1. Insert the provided Resource CD that came with your switch into your CD-ROM drive.
+Open